VinayakGaikwad101/hackathon_NASA/README.md

 ### \* Clone this github repository on your local machine

+### \* Replace the example.env file your own .env file with the same contents for your mongodb database and port (3000) in the backend directory

 ### \* open 2 terminals in your code editor

 ## To run the frontend: